Journey to the Past: Context and use in Anastasia

 Identified as a character song, "Journey to the Past" is the first song Anya sings in Anastasia.
 In the film, 18 year-old orphan Anya grows up unaware that she is truly the Grand Duchess Anastasia, the lone surviving member of the immediate Romanov family who was murdered during the Russian Revolution 10 years earlier.
 Raised in an orphanage, the character suffers from amnesia which renders her incapable of remembering her childhood or family.
 However, a cryptic necklace she wears around her neck that bears the inscription "Together in Paris" serves as a clue and gives her reason to believe that some trace of her family lives in Paris.
 She eventually decides to leave the orphanage in favor of traveling to Saint Petersberg, from where she plans on journeying to Paris, France in search of her family as well as the life past life she has long forgotten.
 During "Journey to the Past", she sings about overcoming and facing her fears.
 The song is performed by Anya as she travels in the snow, beginning to search for her family.
 Visually, director Don Bluth requested a song that could travel alongside Anya as she journeys from her orphanage to Saint Petersberg.
 At one point, the filmmakers recruited actress and writer Carrie Fisher (uncredited) to rework the scene in order to provide Ahrens and Flaherty with some new ideas for its song.
-Flaherty wrote that Fisher was employed because "they really wanted to get into the psyche of Anya.”
+Flaherty wrote that Fisher was employed because "they really wanted to get into the psyche of Anya".
 Ahrens and Flaherty had originally written a different song for the scene in which Anya is depicted riding on a bicycle before it was discarded in favor of "Journey to the Past".
 The idea of Anya riding a bicycle was abandoned because the songwriters wanted to show that Anya had not yet begun her journey, but was merely "on the cusp of the journey" instead.
-The songwriters deliberately wrote "Journey to the Past" in a way that the animators would be able to animate the character and scene to.
+The songwriters deliberately wrote "Journey to the Past" to make it easier for the animators.